ddev/ddev/docs/users/shell-completion.md

      [[ -r "/usr/local/etc/profile.d/bash_completion.sh" ]] && . "/usr/local/etc/profile.d/bash_completion.sh"
 ```

-*You need to add the suggested line to your ~/.bash_profile or ~/.profile to get it to work*, and then in the current shell you need tou `source ~/.bash_profile` or `source ~/.profile` to make it take effect.
+*You need to add the suggested line to your ~/.bash_profile or ~/.profile to get it to work*, and then in the current shell you need to `source ~/.bash_profile` or `source ~/.profile` to make it take effect.
 (You can also just open a new shell window.)

 Then, if you're installing ddev from homebrew, each new release will automatically get a refreshed completions script.